mguinepain/derouteur/README.md

 Derouteur uses two sources to be able to be ran directly from a console, without any interface, because I'm to lazy to create one.
 So it uses an addresses database to select and add waypoints to an initial route and OpenStreetMap to know where else you could go on randomly selected points it will add to the route.

-Derouteur also relies on an online instance of OSRM (which is a route calculation feature offered by [http://project-osrm.org/]), so even if you download a lot of data to make it work, you'll also need an Internet connection.
+Derouteur also relies on an online instance of OSRM (which is a route calculation feature offered by the [project](http://project-osrm.org/)), so even if you download a lot of data to make it work, you'll also need an Internet connection.
 Perhaps sometime in the future I'll be working on a local instance to perform this calculation, but that's actually a LOT more complicated than just playing with waypoints.

 First, you'll set a few parameters to indicate the ideal duration of your trip.
 Then, you provide your initial waypoints.
 You can use a route between two or more points as a start or compute a completely random round route by adding twice the same as your departure and arrival.
 Waypoints are provided by typing the addresses in the console, with a specific syntax that sould be enough for the script to recognize them.
 If it fails, you can visit OpenStreetMap to look at surrounding addresses numbers; if they exist on the map, they should be recognised by the script, because the BANO database is extracted from OpenStreetMap.
 Then, you'll let Derouteur work.